gto76/my-linux-setup/conf-files/debian/README.md

 Automatic installation using preseed.cfg
 ----------------------------------------
 The *preseed.cfg* file contains all the data needed for a fresh install of *Debian Linux* (version *Jessie*), so that it can be installed unattended.
-To use it pres '*Esc*' when the first menu (grub) shows up and specify its location, in this case:
+To use it pres '*Esc*' when the '*installer boot menu*' shows up and enter this line:

 `auto url=http://gto76.github.io/my-linux-setup/conf-files/debian/preseed.cfg`